StarRocks/starrocks/docs/en/sql-reference/sql-functions/date-time-functions/from_unixtime.md

 `DATETIME FROM_UNIXTIME(INT unix_timestamp[, VARCHAR string_format])`

-onvert the unix timestamp to the corresponding time format.
+Convert the unix timestamp to the corresponding time format.
 The format returned should be specified by string_format.

 The default format is yyyy-MM-dd HH:mm:ss.
 It also supports the formats in date_format.